The Astrology of Bitcoin Part II: Past, Present and Future

 2021 brings us the Saturn-Uranus closing square, which is usually a time of economic crisis.
 One only need look at the last couple of times in the 20th century when the closing square took place and we hit the rampant inflation of the late 1970s and the deep depression of the early 1930s.
 We are at the end of a cycle, a waning period of economic growth.
 And since Bitcoin is an outlier, a place money flocks to when the rest of the edifice is looking highly unstable, it should do extremely well under these volatile conditions.

 Another way to understand this year’s Uranus-Saturn closing square is as a time where we either innovate or perish.

 It’s time to fully embrace and implement the lessons borne by the cycle that was seeded in the late 1980s, peaked in 2009 and is now coming to a close.
 Bitcoin, being born right at the pinnacle of that cycle, represents precisely this need for change.

 Bitcoin epitomises both the globalisation and digitisation of business that characterised the past 30+ years in being the first global digital currency and has a crucial role to play in breaking down old structures and precipitating change.
 And all this is coming to a head in 2021.

 So could this be the breakaway year for Bitcoin?
 It could!

 This is the year when we have no choice but to incorporate innovations into existing structures to survive.

-With transiting Neptune on Bitcoin’s Uranus-Saturn opposition too, there’s an added glamour factor here, perhaps, in Bitcoin’s ability to appear be the exception to the (depressing) rule.
-This also accounts for Bitcoin becoming more fashionable (though it is not a fad!).
+With transiting Neptune on Bitcoin’s Uranus-Saturn opposition too, there’s an added glamour factor here, perhaps, in Bitcoin’s ability to appear to be the exception to the (depressing) rule.
+This also accounts for Bitcoin becoming more fashionable (though it is not a fad).